AdrianSeguraOrtiz/GENECI/components/optimize_ensemble/README.md

 ## DESCRIPTION

-This component is responsible for downloading differential expression data from various databases such as DREAM4, SynTReN, Rogers and GeneNetWeaver.
+This component is responsible for reading different trust lists and creating an optimal consensus network from them by applying an evolutionary algorithm.

 # DOCKER